Sacred Places: Temple of the Sacred Tooth Relic – Sri Lanka

 It is important not to forget that this is a place of worship where Buddhist Monks perform rituals in the inner chambers of the palace.
 While tourists are welcome to the prayer sessions, there has to be silence and proper attire is required (no low-cut shirts or tank tops, etc).
 While in Rome do like the Romans.

-A water f
+A water fountain sacred place

 Above a beautiful place for offering displays of candles as thank you a token to Lord Buddha